znly/rules_go/go/modes.rst

 .. _go_binary: core.rst#go_binary
 .. _go_test: core.rst#go_test
 .. _filegroup: https://docs.bazel.build/versions/master/be/general.html#filegroup

-* `Overview`_
-* `Building static binaries`_
-* `Using the race detector`_
+.. _toolchain: toolchains.rst#the-toolchain-object

+.. contents:: :depth: 2

 Overview
 --------

 There are a few modes in which the core go rules can be run, and the selection mechanism depends on the nature of the variation.

 The most common selection mechanisms used on the command line are features and output groups.

 Features